 9) Serve enchiladas with sour cream, cilantro, avocado, and hot sauce.

 The Green Sauce

-I thought about making the sauce for these enchiladas out of green chiles, but since I wanted to make them vegetarian, I thought it would be better to put whole strips of chiles in the actual enchiladas and then use a more mild sauce.
+I thought about making the sauce for these Vegetarian Green Chile Enchiladas out of green chiles, but since I wanted to make them vegetarian, I thought it would be better to put whole strips of chiles in the actual enchiladas and then use a more mild sauce.
 So I went the tomatillo route.
 I chopped up a few pounds of tomatillos with an onion, and a few Serrano peppers and drizzled them with oil and a pinch of salt.

 I roasted these for about 25 minutes until they were slightly charred.
 This salsa recipe is really flexible so feel free to change the ingredients around.
 I make it a little different every time.

 Once your veggies are roasted, add them to a blender along with a handful of cilantro, some lime juice, and a few cloves of garlic.
 Blend it until it’s mostly smooth and keep it warm in a medium pot over low heat.

 Taste it at this point also and make sure to season it with salt.
 It’ll probably need a pinch.